FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLRomiDeploymentOAK.md

         cp FRC-OAK-Deployment-Models/runCamera .

 - Install the python package requirements.
-This just installs the python *Pillow* package into your environment:
+This installs the python `Pillow` and `av` packages into your environment.  `av` is used to record videos:

         cd FRC-OAK-Deployment-Models/
         python3 -m pip install -r requirements.txt